cybozu-go/meows/docs/maintenance.md

 ### 1. Update GitHub Actions runner version

-- Update `RUNNER_VERSION` in [runner-images/RUNNER_VERSION](/runner-images/RUNNER_VERSION) to the latest version published at <https://github.com/actions/runner/releases>.
+- Update `version` and `sha256` in [runner-images/runner.json](/runner-images/runner.json) to the latest version published at <https://github.com/actions/runner/releases>.

 ### 2. Release the runner-image

-- After the change is merged into `main`, the runner image with the updated `RUNNER_VERSION` is automatically built and released.
+- After the change is merged into `main`, the runner image with the updated runner version is automatically built and released.
   - You don't need to create a release tag.
 - Once the automated workflow completes, the latest runner image will be available at [https://github.com/cybozu-go/meows/pkgs/container/meows-runner](https://github.com/cybozu-go/meows/pkgs/container/meows-runner).